Reading. Writing. Teaching.

 Teaching English–Part Communication, Part Inspiration

-Help others master the English language through a variety of teaching-based careers.
-Public and private school teacher, of course.
-But also, tutor, author, children’s ministry worker, even missionary.
-Combine your love of English and passion for education, at NGU.
+Help others master the English language through a variety of teaching-based careers such as public or private school teacher, tutor, author, children’s ministry worker, or even missionary.
+Combine your love of English and passion for education at NGU.

 Experience Learning as Both Student and Teacher